 ANTIOXIDANTS and FREE RADICALS

 Antioxidants...free radicals...oxidative stress.
 We have heard of these but what do they all mean and how do they effect our health?
-The enviroment we surround ourselves in is full of toxins, chemicals, x-rays, pollutants, herbicides and pesticides all of which cause damage to cell, proteins and DNA.
+The environment we surround ourselves in is full of toxins, chemicals, x-rays, pollutants, herbicides and pesticides all of which cause damage to cell, proteins and DNA.

 Fortunately, our bodies are capable of counteracting the damaging physiological process that occur naturally.
 In order to control these desstructive chain reactions, our bodiy circulates nutrients for their antioxidant properties and manufacturing metabolic enzymes.